silenzio/Koenigsberg/README.md

 # Koenigsberg
 The Problem "Seven Bridges of Königsberg" in a Java application.

-The Java application allows some algorithms to run through a graph modell in a Neo4J database and tries to show several attempts of the run through, with the result that this problem is in this constellation is not solveable.
+The attempt of a Java application which allows some algorithms, to run through a graph modell in a Neo4J database.
+Program tries to show several attempts of the run through, with the result that this problem is in this constellation is not solveable.